 Taking Transitions Seriously

 In all walks of life career transitions are difficult and often unsuccessful, if research is to be believed.
-Indeed studies highlight between 40% and 50% of leaders moving into new roles fail to perform to desired levels.
+Indeed, studies highlight between 40% and 50% of leaders moving into new roles fail to perform to desired levels.
 Transitioning leaders also affect their colleagues and customers and so the entire organisation feels the impact.

 The capacity of leaders to adopt new and different approaches, from those successfully used in their previous roles, is often a major factor behind these failures.
 One executive who departed early from a new company explained that it was difficult to accept the cultural norm where others expected her to simply observe and not comment in meetings, having previously taken a consultative approach to resolve issues and challenge the status quo.

 Enlightened companies recognise this and choose not to risk the significant costs – as high as three times the executive’s annual salary – of early departures or lacklustre performance, by investing resources early to help leaders transition.
 The best organisations put in place transitioning and onboarding strategies that provide well thought out structured support to accelerate leaders’ integration and shorten what Dr Michael Watkins, HBR author and leading expert on accelerating transitions, calls the ‘break-even’ point.
-This is the point at which a person switches to contributing more value than they consume in their organisation – typically taking a leader new to an organisation around six months to achieve.
+This is the point at which a person switches to contributing more value than they consume in their organisation – typically taking around six months to achieve.

-Estimates that 4% of employees leave after the first day and 22% of turnover occurs in the first 45 days1strengthen the case for good, early onboarding as a valuable opportunity to influence staying decisions.
-Indeed a senior executive who received no onboarding support said, “I knew within two months that it was not the right move for me but spent a further month trying to make it work.”
+Estimates that 4% of employees leave after the first day and 22% of turnover occurs in the first 45 days1 strengthen the case for good, early onboarding as a valuable opportunity to influence staying decisions.
+Indeed, a senior executive who received no onboarding support said, “I knew within two months that it was not the right move for me but spent a further month trying to make it work.”

 Using a blend of hard science, intellectual rigour and a commercial approach, we support executives going through transition to begin at the end, by considering what success would look like, to take account of the emotional journey, and reflect on the identity and strengths they need to develop for their new role.